xueannafang/hsp_toolkit_prototype/HSP_SolventPredictor/solv_pred_readme.md

 From the mathematical level, this means you are attempting to create a zero by adding up a series of positive numbers, which can be regarded as an impossible mission.

-If we look back at the figure shown in the beginning, we will notice that the HSP limit of all the potential solvent combinations is eventually restricted by the HSP of neat solvent candidates.
-Therefore, when setting the target, we also need to keep in mind that the region connected by all the neat solvent candidate in the Hansen space must cover this target.
+If we look back at the figure shown at the beginning, we will notice that the HSP limit of all the potential solvent combinations is eventually restricted by the HSP of neat solvent candidates.
+Therefore, when setting the target, we also need to keep in mind that the region connected by all the neat solvent candidates in the Hansen space must cover this target.
 Otherwise the target would not be achievable.

 ### General notes